Search This Blog

 349. All The Way From Memphis by Mott the Hoople 1973

 We were at the Trak cinema seeing a Scorsese double.
-The second film on was Alice Doesn't Live Here Anymore.
-After Mean Streets and Taxi Driver a bit of a let down really.
+The second film was Alice Doesn't Live Here Anymore.
+After Mean Streets and Taxi Driver.
+A bit of a letdown really.
 Can't remember much about it.
-Except the opening shot which as the VW bug driving down the highway while "All The Way From Memphis" played on the soundtrack.
+Except for the opening shot which was the VW bug driving down the highway while "All The Way From Memphis" played on the soundtrack.
 And they had this great rock sound system at the Trak so it sounded magnificent.
 It was just amazing.
-I thought this is gonna be great but alas I can't remember anything else.
+I thought this was gonna be great but alas I can't remember anything else.

 I bought the book "Dairy Of A Rock and Roll Star" by Ian Hunter.
 Maybe the best book about being in a band ever written.
 It was like a brochure as Mick Jones from the Clash put it.
-It was the stuff of rock and roll dreams but it showed the tedious stuff too and the rip offs and brilliant stuff like the hunt for second hand guitars and it made we want to be in a band.
+It was the stuff of rock and roll dreams but it showed the tedious stuff too and the rip-offs and brilliant stuff like the hunt for second-hand guitars and it made we want to be in a band.
+But I would have to wait 3 more years for that to happen.
+I had to buy an electric guitar.

 Wednesday, January 18, 2012